dukeweezo/MDP/README.md

 - UI in tkinter with text output indicating status of monitor.
 - Emailing to an address (currently only gmail) when a keyword is found.
 - Settings saved in "settings.txt", providing a non-technical, easily editable format.
-- Comments of type pound symbol + -- + description to indicate groups of functions (mostly in monitorapp.py)

 ### Modules:
 - monitorapp.py: main loop, tkinter UI, methods for handling pool.py worker web-scraping events.